mandeepcodetechniq/iOS-game-Tutorial/README.md

     ```

 6. Now that we know the basics, this is how we deal with collisions.
 We have a physics world, we set a **contact delegate** on it that will be notified when two bodies collide, like explained above, we'll get their categories and then make them disppear.
-    - Next, we declare our **contact delegate**.
-We do this by adding the following code at the end of **GameScene.swift**.
-To understand delegates better, you should read up about them in the apple docs as they are essential for game and app development in swift.

-    ```
-    extension GameScene: SKPhysicsContactDelegate {
-        //We will add code here
-    }
-    ```

 ### Coding the physics behind it all